Skip to main content

 Post-production (Editing and Sequencing)

-The narrative is ultimately synthesized in the editing room.
+The narrative is ultimately synthesised in the editing room.
 This phase is often considered the most challenging, requiring objective distance from the raw material; which enables the editor to chose or reject materials.

 • Culling and Selection: The photographer must distill hundreds or thousands of images down to a select few (typically 3 to 10 for a standard feature) that best serve the narrative, ruthlessly eliminating redundant or technically flawed photos.